 In Section II below we review the conceptual and measurement issues addressed in the original research paper, and we discuss our efforts to extend the time series for analysis.
 We also describe recent trends in housing wealth, stock market wealth, and household consumption.

-Section III extends the empirical models relating consumption to housing wealth and stock market wealth.
+Section III extends the econometric models which relate consumption to housing wealth and stock market wealth.
 Section IV presents our conclusions briefly and reflects on their significance.

 II.
 Wealth Effects and Consumption